spryker/spryker-docs/docs/scos/dev/update-spryker/troubleshooting-updates.md

 template: concept-topic-template
 ---

-This section contains common issues related to updates and provides solutions on how to fix them.
-If an issue is not on the list, and you need help, [contact us](#let-us-know).
+This document contains common issues related to updates and provides solutions for fixing them.
+If an issue is not on the list, and you need help, [contact us](#get-help-with-an-update).

-### I see Spryker Code Sniffer updates
+## You see Spryker Code Sniffer updates

 If you see Code Sniffer updates from Spryker, check if the new code sniffer rules were added.
 Investigate what they are doing and decide if you need them.
-If you don't need those rules, exclude them from the list.
+If you don't need the rules, exclude them from the list.

 {% info_block infoBox "Note" %}

-In some projects, all Spryker sniffs might be included automatically.
+In some projects, all Spryker sniffs are included automatically.

 {% endinfo_block %}